 - Remember training does not have to take place in a classroom to have value e.g. distance learning, e-learning

-This section can be used to include any information that will show you in a good light as a candidate
+This section of the CV plan can be used to include any information that will show you in a good light as a candidate.

 This may include any other relevant information e.g. clean driving licence, languages, and any other piece of information which is either directly relevant or impressive e.g. running a marathon.